 Adobe Digital Experience Revenue

-Adobe’s Digital Experience revenue also increased an appreciable 24.5% YoY, to $858.44 million – highest-ever till date.
+Adobe’s Digital Experience revenue also increased an appreciable 15.43% YoY in Q1 2020, to $858 million – highest-ever till date.
+The segment accounted for 27.8% of the company’s total revenue during the first quarter.

 In fiscal Q3 2017, the revenue from digital experience segment crossed $500-million mark for the first time in history.
 The total revenue increased to $507.76 million in the third quarter of 2017, with 18.2% YoY increase.